 Hi!
-My name is Madeline Noble and I am currently a sophomore majoring in chemical and biomolecular engineering and Johns Hopkins University.
+My name is Madeline Noble and I am currently a graduate student Johns Hopkins University getting my masters in chemical and biomolecular engineering.
 I have spent a lot of time around children and I have spent a good amount of time teaching as well.
 I want all students that I tutor to feel comfortable when I am tutoring them and I believe all students have the ability to improve.
 I am very comfortable teaching all subjects for grades up to 9th grade and, when dealing with high school courses, I love to tutor most math and science courses including many AP courses.
 I also have a lot of experience with standardized test prep and love to tutor for that as well.

 Education & Certification

 Undergraduate Degree: Johns Hopkins University - Bachelors, Chemical and Biomolecular Engineering

 SAT Composite (1600 scale): 1510

 SAT Math: 700

 SAT Verbal: 750

 playing the piano, running